 - Oh goodness: because my coop + run and nesting boxes are not spiffy like I like them to be...and because there's spider webs almost everywhere + a layer of dust too and, and, and, since it's been raining . . . . there is a scent that I can't quite explain. . .
 Nesting Box Blend and DooKashi are needed to stop the stink and freshen things up.
 Both are getting sprinkled in all the places.
 We are all going to better for it too.

 So, there you have it: my plan to feel better [and not suck so bad] about my crappy winter-ish chicken keeping.

 I'm certain you have tips too and I'll love to learn about them.
 Comment below -

 PS: if you are interested I wrote a DIY on easy boredom busters for your flock.
-It's about a quick 5-6 minute read.
-You can find that here.
+It's a quick 5-6 minute read.
+You can find it here.